What parents need to know

 Parents Need to Know

 Parents need to know that the writing is elegant and the story a page-turner.
 But if animals or Victoriana are not your child's interest, it may not please.

 Heartrending, beautiful, and educational, this morality tale and animal autobiography gives a majestic horse a voice that is believable and unsentimental.
 An animal-rights classic that also is a great read, BLACK BEAUTY follows the life of an ebony horse from birth to old age, and from pasture to the cobblestone streets of 19th-century England.

 Is it any good?

 The first full-length book told from a horse's viewpoint, BLACK BEAUTY is a heartbreaking tale of the cruelties, both malicious and inadvertent, that animals suffer at the hands of humans.
-It's also a book of sensuous writing which can take the reader from the beauty of a spring country evening to the coal-coated world of Victorian London.
-Anna Sewell was a devout Quaker, and there is a spare Quaker ethic running through the novel, encouraging the value of hard work without complaint, as well as a humble countenance.
+It's also a book of sensuous writing that can take the reader from the beauty of a spring country evening to the coal-coated world of Victorian London.
+Anna Sewell was a devout Quaker, and there is a spare, Quaker ethic running through the novel, encouraging the value of hard work without complaint, as well as a humble countenance.